-One part of the puzzle is to build a healthy Eco-system of Start-ups in Nepal.
+One part of the puzzle is to build a healthy eco-system for Start-ups in Nepal.

-I have seen business incubators opened by the government, helped by donor agencies or international bilateral agencies .
+I have seen business incubators opened by the government, helped by donor agencies or international bilateral agencies.
 I realize that they have never understood what a startup does.
-All that money going down the drain…
+All that money is going down the drain…

-Why ? because they simply didn’t know what entrepreneurs want!
+Why? because they simply didn’t know what entrepreneurs in Nepal now want!
 They never asked the questions,

 - What’s a startup? scalable startup?